 Located at 24 St. James Street, the Bengal Curry House in London is a pretty popular spot with locals and visitors to gorge.
 Now, don’t go expecting some wall to ceiling windows and moonlighting, the Bengal Curry House isn’t that place but what it does have is some of the best curries to try.

-Once you’re here, make sure to try the king prawn curry which is sooooo good!
+Once you’re here, make sure to try the king prawn curry which is so good!
 This alone makes it one of the best curry houses in London to gorge at!
-Prices for a main dish are pretty reasonable for London.
+Prices for main dishes are pretty reasonable for London.